Computer Use Policy

 - Due to the public nature of the Libraries, individuals should demonstrate respect for individuals’ rights to privacy and freedom from intimidation or harassment.
 You are asked to be sensitive to the fact that some on-screen images, sounds, or messages create an atmosphere of intimidation or harassment for others.
 The Libraries may take steps to maintain an environment conducive to study and research.

 - Use of computer equipment for recreational purposes such as game playing deters others from using workstations for educational or research purposes, and otherwise makes the Libraries less conducive to study.
 Libraries may intervene to ensure optimal access to computers for educational and research purposes.
+Bypassing the filtering of web sites on guest research stations is a misappropriation of this equipment and is not allowed.
+UW students, faculty, and staff have priority use of this equipment.

 - We welcome the use of laptops and other personal computing devices in the Libraries.
 Users may connect personal equipment only to the wireless network, or to ports designated for such use.
 Users may not unplug any Libraries’ equipment or cables for any reason.
 Use of personal equipment, such as extension, adaptor, or power cords must not pose a safety hazard for others.